Warwick-Stats-Resources/warwickpres/README.md

 # warwickpres format

-*Currently a work-in-progress, not quite ready for general use.*

-This is a Quarto presentation format that is consistent with The University of Warwick's [brand](https://warwick.ac.uk/about/brand/), especially its [colours](https://warwick.ac.uk/about/brand/brand-guidelines/colours/) and [typography](https://warwick.ac.uk/about/brand/brand-guidelines/typography/).
+This is a Quarto Revealjs presentation format that is consistent with The University of Warwick's [brand](https://warwick.ac.uk/about/brand/).

+It offers the following:

+- A theme consistent with the University of Warwick's brand [colours](https://warwick.ac.uk/about/brand/brand-guidelines/colours/), including an inverse class
+- A font (Lato) consistent with the University of Warwick's [typography](https://warwick.ac.uk/about/brand/brand-guidelines/typography/) guidelines
+- Colours consistent with the brand for quarto callouts
+- A custom syntax highlighting theme consistent with the brand colours
+- Additional convenience classes for sizing and aligning

+For plotting, it goes hand-in-hand with the [warwickplots](https://warwick-stats-resources.github.io/warwickplots) package.

 ## Installing